• Skip to primary navigation

 Ingredients

 The main ingredient is TVP* (textured vegetable protein), but what is TVP?
-It is actually only defatted soy flour, no other ingredients.
-They add water to it to make a paste, then it is pressure cooked in a sense, then dehydrated.
+It is actually defatted soy flour, no other ingredients.
+They add water to it to make a paste, then it is pressure cooked, then dehydrated.
 The texture is spot on.
-This is the best plant-based alternative by far.
+So what else do you need?

 • Onion